We Treat Hysterectomy Pain Naturally

 If a woman feels pain with intercourse after six weeks despite several tries, she may have a ‘mechanical’ problem such as vaginal adhesions or adhered pelvic ligaments.
 Many women feel that if they continue to try and push past the pain, the pain will eventually go away.
 If it doesn’t resolve after three or four attempts, we generally find that adhesions have formed in this area, pulling or restricting the vagina or attaching its delicate tissues to nearby structures, causing pain with intercourse.

-The Journal of Sex & Marital Therapy classified female sexual function into six measurable domains: desire, arousal, lubrication, orgasm, satisfaction and pain4.
-Although a woman who has undergone a hysterectomy may initially experience decreased function in these areas, function should return within a few weeks.
+The Journal of Sex & Marital Therapy classified female sexual function into six measurable domains: desire, arousal, lubrication, orgasm, satisfaction and pain.
+(Rosen et al., 2000) Although a woman who has undergone a hysterectomy may initially experience decreased function in these areas, function should return within a few weeks.
 If they do not, it is a sign that adhesions may be restricting the area, preventing normal sensation and function.
 In our published studies on this phenomenon, we found that treating the adhesions can return function in these areas.

 With her husband, massage therapist Larry Wurn, Belinda took a much deeper look at the etiology and biomechanics of adhesion formation.
 They found that the molecular bonds that attached each of the tiny collagen fibers to its neighbor appeared to dissipate or dissolve with certain site-specific manual techniques.
 With this knowledge, they developed the Wurn Technique® to free adhesive bonds and return structures to a more functional, pain-free state.